Coacalco de Berriozábal

 Coacalco de Berriozábal (simply known as Coacalco) is one of 125 municipalities in the State of Mexico, Mexico.
 The municipal seat is the city of San Francisco Coacalco.
 The municipality lies in the Greater Mexico City conurbation, north of Mexico City.
 The municipal seat is San Francisco Coacalco and the municipality is named after Felipe Berriozábal (1829–1900), a Mexican politician and military leader.

-The word Coacalco comes from the Nahuatl coatl (snake), calli (home) and -co (at), meaning "at the house of the snake", a name that was first recorded in 1320.
+The word Coacalco comes from the Nahuatl cōātl ("snake"), calli ("home"), and the suffix -co ("at"), thus meaning "at the house of the snake", a name that was first recorded in 1320.

 History

 Coacalco de Berriozábal is part of the Valley of Mexico.
 It is located at the site of what was once the city-state of Xaltocan.
 Between 850 and 1521, the municipality was inhabited by Toltec people.
 In the 18th and 19th centuries, the main economic activities were agriculture, husbandry and salt harvesting.
 On 12 February 1862, General Felipe Berriozábal, then-governor of the state, signed an order that declared Coacalco an independent municipality, ending a 343-year-old dependency of Ecatepec.